|

 Southern Fried Pickle Chips

-When it comes to indulging in finger foods, fried pickles make for a delectable choice.
-The combination of tangy, crunchy pickles encased in a perfectly seasoned, crispy coating is simply irresistible.
-Pair them with a creamy and zesty ranch dressing, and you have a match made in snack heaven.
+When it comes to finger foods, fried pickles are perfect with burgers, smoked pork, brisket, and anything else you can find at a pub.
+The combination of crunchy pickles coated in a seasoned, crispy coating is simply irresistible.
+Pair them with a cool creamy ranch dressing for the best combo.

 Ingredient Notes

-To create the perfect fried pickles, you’ll need a few key ingredients.
-The star of the recipe is, of course, the pickles.
-Opt for dill pickles, as their tangy flavor complements the crispy coating perfectly.
-Flour, cornmeal, and salt give the coating a delightful crunch.
+The star of the recipe is, of course, the dill pickle chips.
+Flour, cornmeal, and salt give the coating a nice crunch.
 Additionally, the beaten egg acts as the binding agent to ensure the coating adheres well to the pickle slices.
 Serve with your favorite ranch dip or make one from scratch, we LOVE Toby’s Ranch!

 crispy, crunchy, and perfectly fried souther fried pickle chips